Rasletinden

-Rasletind or Rasletinden is a mountain on the border of Vang Municipality and Vågå Municipality in Innlandet county, Norway.
+Rasletinden is a mountain on the border of Vang Municipality and Vågå Municipality in Innlandet county, Norway.
 The 2105 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 60 km southwest of the village of Vågåmo and about 15 km northwest of the village of Beitostølen.
-The mountain is surrounded by several other notable mountains including Gråhøi to the east; Bukkehåmåren, Høgdebrotet, and Eggi to the north; Tjønnholstinden and Tjønnholsoksle to the northwest; and Kalvehøgde and Leirungskampen to the west.
+The mountain is surrounded by several other notable mountains including Gråhøi to the east; Bukkehåmåren, Høgdebrotet, and Eggen to the north; Tjønnholstinden and Tjønnholsoksle to the northwest; and Kalvehøgde and Leirungskampen to the west.

 The mountain has two main summits, named Øystre Rasletind and Rasletind.
 The higher summit reaches an elevation of 2105 m above sea level.
-It is located on the border between the municipalities of Vang and Vågå.
+It is located on the border between Vang Municipality and Vågå Municipality.
 The secondary peak reaches an elevation of 2010 m above sea level a little further to the east.
 That peak forms a tripoint for the municipal borders of Vang, Vågå, and Øystre Slidre municipalities.
 This mountain forms the southeasternmost edge of the Jotunheimen mountains.
 The mountain is situated on the western side of the Valdresflye high mountain plains.
 The mountain is the eastern end of the long east-west Kalvehøgde massif.
 The summit can be observed from most of the mountain areas south and east of Jotunheimen.
 Both summits are located close to the main road Norwegian County Road 51 which runs across Valdresflye.

 The mountain is among the furthest south of all the 2000 m peaks in Norway and it is made of the extremely hard gabbro rock.
 The gabbro in Rasletind is of the normal "gray-with-black-specs" variety which can easily be observed on the slopes that are covered with snow most of the year and gives no support to lichen colonies.
 The view from the summits is one of the best in southern Norway.
 On a clear day, you can see almost as far as Oslo.
 You can see the Rondane range to the east-northeast and the Dovrefjell range to the north.
-Due south you see the summit of the beacon of Øystre Slidre, Bitihorn, and you also see the lakes of Vinstri and Bygdin.
+Due south you see the summit of the beacon of Øystre Slidre Municipality, Bitihorn, and you also see the lakes of Vinstri and Bygdin.